Comparing Nuvei (NASDAQ:NVEI) & VIQ Solutions (NASDAQ:VQS)

 |3.00

-Nuvei currently has a consensus target price of $126.00, suggesting a potential upside of 118.71%.
-VIQ Solutions has a consensus target price of $6.00, suggesting a potential upside of 207.69%.
-Given VIQ Solutions’ stronger consensus rating and higher probable upside, analysts plainly believe VIQ Solutions is more favorable than Nuvei.
+Nuvei currently has a consensus target price of $126.00, suggesting a potential upside of 106.05%.
+VIQ Solutions has a consensus target price of $6.00, suggesting a potential upside of 183.69%.
+Given VIQ Solutions’ stronger consensus rating and higher possible upside, analysts clearly believe VIQ Solutions is more favorable than Nuvei.

 17.1% of VIQ Solutions shares are held by institutional investors.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

 Nuvei Company Profile